SohamAI/Grip_Data_Science/README.md

-This is The Project Created Under GRIP Rotational Internship Program 2023
+This are the Projects Created Under GRIP Rotational Internship Program 2023 :

 There are 2 tasks in this repo :
 1) Prediction using Supervised Learning : used Linear regression to predict score based on the study Hours.